The most powerful good luck charms are objects that protect their wearer from bad luck, evil spirits, or strange influences such as the evil eye.

 The Hand of Fatima or Hamsa

-The first to use this symbol to bring good luck were the Phoenicians, who took it to the length and breadth of the Mediterranean.
+The Phoenicians first used this symbol to bring good luck, who took it to the length and breadth of the Mediterranean.

 Originally it represented the goddess Tanit, patron of the city of Carthage, who had power over the lunar cycle.

 Over time, it became just an amulet to bring good luck and, especially, to protect from evil eye whoever wears it.

 The use of this symbol as a lucky charm extended to the Sephardic Jews of the peninsula, who called it Jamsa, Hamsa or Miriam’s hand, in honor of the sister of Moses and Aaron.

 For the Jews, the Jamsa represents the Pentateuch, which are the five books of the Bible that form the Torah (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy).

 With the expulsion of the Jews to North Africa, this amulet of luck spread to the Muslim world.

 In this case, it is known as Khamsa or the hand of Fatima, in honor of the daughter of the Prophet Muhammad.
 For Muslims, it represents the five pillars of Islam.

 Nowadays, the use of the Hamsa as a good luck charm and to protect oneself from the evil eye is widespread throughout the world.